Katie-Swinea/CapstoneStarterRepo/Experimental_Analysis/Experimental_Analysis.md

 #### 1

 #### 2
 The voltage switched by the pause switch was measured over the course of five trials.
 All trial results are shown below.
+As can be seen the voltage switched by the pause switch is approximately 5V.

 | NO. | Result |
 |-----|---------------------------------------------------------------------|
 | 1. | 5.05V |